DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - 🔴**Due care**: 🧑‍🏭 practicing the individual activities that maintain the due diligence/ security effort; due care is about your legal responsibility within the law or within org policies to implement your org’s controls, follow security policies, do the right thing and make reasonable choices
   - Security documentation is the security policy
   - Due care is ✏️doing the right action at the right time.
+  - It is often called the prudent man rule.
+Gross negligence is the opposite of due care.
   - exercise reasonable security measures to protect assets
   - it imposes a standard of care upon an individual that is broad and equivalent to what one would expect from a reasonable person under the circumstances
   - Once due dilligence is done, you must use due care while undertaking the actions to protect the interests of the organization, and the customers information